 Now with the help of SpaceX, small companies can launch its satellite on time without having to worry about or wait for a space agency’s mission.
 However, SpaceX also mentioned that these ridesharing missions would not be delayed if a co-passenger is not ready on time.

 The official statement reads, “With SpaceX’s SmallSat Program if you are ready to fly during the scheduled launch period, you will fly.
 Dedicated rideshare missions will not be delayed by co-passenger readiness.
 Passengers who run into delays that prevent them from launching can apply 100% of monies paid towards the cost of rebooking on a subsequent mission.
 Depending on timing of change rebooking fees may apply.”

 The first launch will take place anytime between November 2020 and March 2021.
 However, the company has not specified as to how large a payload they are looking to carry during these launches.

 According to a report released by analytics company Frost & Sullivan, small satellite launch revenue will be over $69 billion by 2030.
 SpaceX’s website has a chart for the satellite ride-sharing program with the prices listed.

 SpaceX would not be the first space agency to offer small satellite launches.
 The European agency Arianespace also announced last night that it would launch a rocket with small satellites in the first half of 2022.
-Even the Indian Space Research Organization (ISRO) had also hosted multiple smallsat launches back in 2017.
+Even the Indian Space Research Organization (ISRO) hosted multiple smallsat launches in 2017.